elephantscale/es-training-new/microservices/slides/microservices-spring-boot.md

 https://spring.io/guides/gs/testing-web/

-Real solution is in the slides… lab guide needs to be updated
+Real solution is in the slides... lab guide needs to be updated

 ---